Federal Budget

 Right now, we are only four days away from a government shutdown and Kevin McCarthy and the Republicans continue to put forth extreme legislation that has zero chance of passing the Senate.
 Republicans would rather shutdown our government than reach a bipartisan agreement.
 What we are seeing is a total collapse of the proper operations of government on the part of the Republicans.

 I am sorry that I am not writing to you with better news, but Congress remains at a standstill.
 We are now only 10 days away from the September 30th deadline to pass our federal funding bills.
 House Republicans continue to make extreme demands and are still plotting a government shutdown unless they can inflict their radical agenda on the American people.
+Extreme MAGA Republicans have done nothing to make life better or more affordable for everyday Americans.

 After a fantastic district work period filled with constituent meetings and site visits, I am back in Washington, D.C. where we are working to pass federal funding bills by September 30th in order to avoid a government shutdown.
 But, right now, Congress is at a standstill.
+House Republicans have reneged on their budget agreement with the White House - the agreement they reached after holding our economy hostage and threatening to default on the debt.
+And now they want to further slash domestic spending levels and endanger critical services for the American people.

 On our first day back in Washington, what did Kevin McCarthy decide to do?
 Call for a baseless impeachment inquiry to appease the MAGA extremists.
 Meanwhile, I am working to ensure that our government does not shut down.
 The lives of Americans are not a game.

 We need commonsense gun safety legislation to address America’s gun violence epidemic.
 Last week, I joined Vice President Kamala Harris, Moms Demand Action, and other gun safety advocates at Everytown for Gun Safety’s annual conference to demand greater action on gun control.
+Gun safety laws are vital to saving lives in our community and nationwide, and I am so thankful to the advocates in my district who are helping lead the charge.
+The conference took place the same day that Illinois’ Supreme Court upheld our ban on the sale of assault weapons.
+I am proud of my home state.

 An economic disaster has been averted thanks to President Biden and his negotiating team, who did the best they could in the midst of a hostage situation.
 Thanks to the president’s leadership, the Republicans were unable to make cuts to crucial programs like Social Security, Medicare, and Medicaid.
+President Biden was able to protect his landmark pieces of legislation, the Inflation Reduction Act, including the bill's historic climate provisions, the Infrastructure Law, and the Chips and Science Act.